 Photography “gear”—meaning camera bodies, lenses, filters, lighting and related accessories—is important only in the sense that it supports the photographer’s creative vision and process.
 Street and landscape photography are not particularly demanding in this respect; even the most basic smartphone today is superior in many ways to the film cameras used by the masters of yore.
 Let’s face it, brands, models and even megapixels do not matter all that much in “environmental” photography.
 However, when doing paid work, whether it be a family portrait or covering a large event, having the right equipment for the job is crucial.
 And since some people just like to know how certain images were created, I’ll give a brief overview of what I use.

-Over the past few years, egged on by a photographer friend, I have also been getting more and more into film photography, both 35mm and medium format.
-I currently own several film cameras of various styles and ages, as well as a wide variety of vintage prime lenses—some of which are pretty close to my age.
-I’ve also started to develop my own black & white film.
+Over the past several years, egged on by a photographer friend, I have also been getting more and more into film photography, both 35mm and medium format.
+I currently own about a dozen film cameras of various styles and ages, as well as a wide variety of vintage prime lenses—some of which are pretty close to my age.
+I’ve also started to develop my own film.

 Finally, while I rarely use flash for any of my creative work, for assignments and session work I have an excellent portable lighting setup that includes remote off-camera flash, flash diffusers, softboxes, reflectors, umbrellas, V-Flats and the like.